 You are not alone, but who do you put your faith in?

-The woods are a dark dreary place, you may feel alone, without a faith in God which untangles the woods.
+The woods are a dark, dreary place, you may feel alone, without a faith in God which untangles the woods.
 Nonetheless, God is there in the woods.
-Rely on Him and be careful what you wish for.
-You aren’t alone, we can rely on one another as long as we have faith in the power of God greater than any entanglement in the woods.
+Rely on Him and be careful what you wish.
+You aren’t alone; we can rely on one another as long as we have faith in the power of God more magnificent than any entanglement in the woods.

 Stay With Me.